 3. Test stock speeds

-Next, you'll want to get a clear understanding of how your card performs at stock speeds.
-We're using Total War: Rome II's benchmarking software at max settings and 2,560 x 1,440 resolution.
-We achieved a minimum frame rate of 19 frames per second (fps), a max of 61 fps, and more importantly an average of 44.7 fps.
+Next, you’ll want to get a clear understanding of how your card performs at stock speeds.
+We’re using Middle Earth: Shadow of War’s benchmarking tool at max settings and 1,920 x 1,080 resolution.
+We achieved an average of 51 frames per second (fps), with a 1% low of 22 fps and 1% high of 146 fps.

 4. Increase the power limit